Recognition of the Informal Carer Status

 Informal carer’s rest

-- The informal caregiver may benefit from a rest period, according to the assessment carried out in the Specific intervention plan for the carer (PIE), as a result of the technical assessment and/or at the request of the informal caregiver and/or person receiving care, with a view to reducing the caregiver’s physical and emotional burden.
+The informal carer may benefit from a rest period, according to the assessment carried out in the Specific intervention plan for the carer (PIE), with a view to reducing the carer’s physical and emotional burden.

-- To allow the informal carer's rest, and under conditions to be defined by a ministerial order, the person receiving care may:
+To allow the informal carer's rest, the person receiving care may:

-- Be referred, within the scope of the National Network of Integrated Long-term Care (RNCCI - Rede Nacional de Cuidados Continuados Integrados), to a long-term in-patient and maintenance unit, benefiting from a positive differentiation in accordance with Article 7(11) of the Informal Carer Statute;
+- Be referred, within the scope of the National Network of Integrated Long-term Care (RNCCI - Rede Nacional de Cuidados Continuados Integrados), to a long-term in-patient and maintenance unit, benefiting from a positive differentiation.
+See glossary

 - Be referred, within the scope of the Mental Health National Network of Integrated Long-term Care (RNCCI de Saúde Mental) to a residence accommodation unit with maximum support or a residence unit with moderate support, benefiting from a positive differentiation;